Ninove: 2013–2018

 The municipal elections on 14 October 2012 saw the ruling VLD-CD&V-LDD coalition head for electoral defeat as the VLD (9) lost three and the CD&V (4) lost four seats.
 Vlaams Belang, under the cartel name "Forza Ninove", won a seat, giving them a total of 9.
 The socialist party SP.a and the Green Party formed a chartel and won six seats.
 N-VA won 5 seats.

 After the negotiations between Open VLD, SP.a-Groen and N-VA collapsed, the coalition between Open VLD and CD&V was renewed but expanded with SP.a-Groen.
 N-VA, claiming election irregularities by CD&V and "Forza Ninove", launched and won an administrative appeal.
 This ruling vacated the election results and ordered new elections to be held.
 Open VLD, CD&V and SP.a-Groen appealed this ruling to the Council of State which in February 2013 subsequently overthrew the previous ruling and restored the election results.
 The new city council and aldermen were finally inaugurated on 25 February 2013.
 On 1 November 2015 mayor Casteur stood down and was replaced by Tania De Jonge.

 2019–2024

 The municipal elections on 14 October 2018 saw Forza Ninove win a landslide victory with 40% of the vote, winning 15 seats (+6).
 Open VLD retained its 9 seats, SAMEN (a cartel of socialists, greens and Christian-democrats) won 7 seats.
 N-VA won 2 seats (−3).
 Forza was unable to form a majority coalition, and ultimately Open VLD and SAMEN combined with one councillor from N-VA who sits as an independent to form a majority.

-2024-now
+2024–present

 In the 2024 Belgian local elections, Forza Ninove won an absolute majority in the municipality, leading to Guy d'Haeseleer becoming the first-ever Vlaams Belang mayor.